 Here is a rough map to make you understand the location.
 As usual, it is not accurate or up to the scale.

-This post also describes a meeting with a Gaddi herder.
-Gaddis are semi-nomadic people who have been herding sheep and goats in these high-altitude Himalayan meadows since time immemorial.
+Also Note: This post also describes a meeting with a Gaddi herder.
+Gaddis are semi-nomadic people who practice transhumance.
+They have been herding sheep and goats in these high-altitude Himalayan meadows since time immemorial.
 They are natural mountaineers and they merely stroll over the high passes, while the modern hikers huff and puff through the same.

 Last year at I left Miyar with disappointment in heart and those unfulfilled dreams kept haunting me.
 This year I returned to make sure that I at least visit the famed, seemingly limitless plains fed by the Miyar Nala.
 Of course crossing over to Zanskar by completing the complete trail remains a dream and not sure if I will ever be able to do that.
 Nevertheless, even this quick foray had enough to see and recount.
 So, let me produce a blow by blow detail of the same.